27 Mar 3D printing and biomedical engineering with ABS and PLA

 Other projects bring to light field of action that takes part of prototyping in the medical area; currently explored areas of application of 3D printing include biomedical engineering and orthopedic surgery, otorhinolaryngology and cardiovascular; many studies are now using 3D printer and prototyping to test biomedical implants and exoskeletons that will improve the life of patients considerably.

-The Santobono Pausilipon Foundation and the Hospital Santobono Pausilipon carry out the first clinical trial in paediatrics of a system that replaces the traditional “plaster” with an ABS plastic exoskeleton printed in 3D.
+The Santobono Pausilipon Foundation and the Hospital Santobono Pausilipon carry out the first clinical trial in pediatrics of a system that replaces the traditional “plaster” with an ABS plastic exoskeleton printed in 3D.

-The Doctor Lelio Leoncini deals with orthopaedic corsets printed in 3D; in this case, the advantages in the use of the 3D printer would be innumerable, the orthopaedic corset it would be very light at a reduced cost and with the ability to recycle the PLA after use.
+The Doctor Lelio Leoncini deals with orthopedic corsets printed in 3D; in this case, the advantages in the use of the 3D printer would be innumerable, the orthopedic corset it would be very light at a reduced cost and with the ability to recycle the PLA after use.

 What materials can be used?